Do Chameleons Make Good Pets?

 Panther chameleons are unfortunately short-lived, averaging about 5 years.

-As large tree dwelling lizards, panthers require and equally large enclosure with ideal cage dimensions being roughly 3 feet by 3 feet by 4 feet or larger.
+As large tree dwelling lizards, panthers require and equally large enclosure with ideal cage dimensions being roughly 4 feet [vertical height] by 2 feet by 2 feet or larger.

 - Amazing color and pattern morphs available